日本語 / English

 Raman spectroscopy system

-A shared experimental room also houses equipment for high-pressure X-ray diffraction measurements.
+A shared laboratory houses equipment for high-pressure X-ray diffraction measurements.

 X-ray diffraction system